MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Experiments

-\begin{itemize} \item Dedicated subgroup identification methods: We evaluate (1) CAPITAL, (2) OWL, and (3) VT, modifying them to incorporate a group size constraint via thresholding (Details in Appendix~\ref{subsec:baseline}).
+\begin{enumerate}[noitemsep, topsep=0pt, leftmargin=2em] \item Dedicated subgroup identification methods: We evaluate CAPITAL, OWL, and VT, modifying them to incorporate a group size constraint via thresholding (Details in Appendix C.3).
 These methods prioritize interpretability, making it unclear whether performance limits stem from this trade-off or poor CATE estimation.
-To address this, we consider the next category of benchmarks. \item CATE estimation algorithms: We evaluate three methods: (1) CT, (2) CF, (3) Dragonnet.
-Patients are ranked by the estimated CATE values and the top subgroup of the desired size is selected~\cite{vanderweele2019selecting}.
-Although these methods are not designed for subgroup identification, they serve as a natural baseline.
-If CATE estimation were accurate, this approach would identify the optimal subgroup, allowing us to separate the impact of estimation reliability from the interpretability trade-off. \end{itemize}
+To address this, we consider the next category. \item CATE estimation algorithms: We evaluate three methods: CT, CF, and Dragonnet in the main results.
+We additionally compare with DR-learner, R-learner, BART, and an overlap-weighted variant of MOSIC (MOSIC-OW) in Appendix E.4.
+In these baselines, patients are ranked by the estimated CATE values, and the top subgroup of the desired size is selected~\citep{vanderweele2019selecting}.
+While not designed for subgroup selection, they provide a natural baseline.
+If CATE estimation were accurate, this approach would identify the optimal subgroup, allowing us to separate the impact of CATE estimation reliability from the subgroup interpretability trade-off. \end{enumerate}